 Entrepreneurs are risk-takers with a beneficial disregard for rules.
-Facing failure and then beating the odds is a hard task that that only a few can accomplish.
+Facing failure and then beating the odds is a hard task that only a few can accomplish.
 After a lifetime of work many small business owners want to keep their hard earned company and give it onto their children rather than sell it to a stranger.
 Passing on a business is a complicated task with a lot of implications.
 Prepare yourself first and the process will be a lot easier.
 Here are some essential points to consider when creating a business succession plan.

 1. Decide who will take over the business